nationofmakers/maker-event-playbook/index.md

 Maker events come in all shapes & sizes - so we've separated this playbook into three guides by event size to help you learn from other events that are similar in scope and size to your planned event.

 ### 1. Large Maker Events
-The [large maker event guide](event_type_large.html) is for events with hundreds of makers / maker exhibits and thousands of attendees.
+The [large event guide](event_type_large.html) is for events with hundreds of makers / maker exhibits and thousands of attendees.
 Most commonly this is a multi-day Maker Faire or Maker Festival type of event.

 ###  2. Medium Maker Events
-The [medium maker event guide](event_type_medium.html) is for events with dozens of makers / maker exhibits and hundreds of attendees
+The [medium event guide](event_type_medium.html) is for events with dozens of makers / maker exhibits and hundreds of attendees
 Most commonly this is a single-day Maker Faire or Maker Festival type of event.

 ### 3. Small Maker Events